The Endless Search For New Suppliers

 Tip 1: Use GMass for Gmail follow-up

-Your follow up email is just as important (if not more important) than your initial email.
+Your follow-up email is just as important (if not more important) than your initial email.

-GMass is a tool that can help you send out bulk emails and remember to follow up with your prospects.
-It’s super easy to use and can take the headache out of sending a ton of emails.
+GMass is a Gmail plugin that can help you send out bulk emails and remind you to follow up with your prospective suppliers.

-Tip 2: Use Mailshake for super easy automation
+Tip 2: Use Mailshake for easy automation

 Managing long-term supplier relationships can get tricky if your strategy to communicate effectively relies predominantly on email.
-This tool lets you see if your emails have been opened, manage replies, and view your entire email history.
-You can even create campaigns that let you email all of your suppliers at once.

 Tip 3: Go old-school with Excel